 Step 4: Strain The Paint

 Whether you are using latex, emulsion, enamel, lacquer, or oil based paint, you will want to strain the paint first!
-This is because most paints settle to the bottom of the container and form lumps that will inevitably clog your spray gun.
+This is because most acrylic paints settle to the bottom of the container and form lumps that will inevitably clog your spray gun.

 To do this, attach your strainer or strainer bag to the empty bucket.
 Then, pour your paint slowly into the strainer [2].
 Discard any pieces that remain in the filter.